prometheus/docs/content/docs/operating/security.md

 `honor_labels` enabled, this means anyone with access to the Pushgateway can create any time series in Prometheus.

+The `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality such as to wipe all the existing metric groups.
+This is disabled by default.
+If enabled, administrative functionality will be accessible under the `/api/*/admin/` paths.

 ## Exporters

 Exporters generally only talk to one configured instance with a preset set of